-You might be using Agile for some time and have gotten used to it.
-The next logical step would be to plunge into Scaled Agile Framework (SAFe) and understand its application to complex organizations.
-And when you adopt the SAFe framework, there is every chance that you will encounter the principle of Agile Release Trains (ARTs).
-And the key to implementing SAFe Agile to scale is understanding the importance of ART, its structure, and how it is deployed.
-This is also vital to the successful execution of complex projects and finishing them on time and well within the allocated budget which is crucial to delivering the maximum business value.
-ART is like any other train which carries its passengers to a fixed destination and strives to reach there by a predetermined time.
-Just like a train, ART is also a method or system of delivering value to the end customer.
+You might have been using Agile for some time and have gotten used to it.
+The next logical step would be to plunge into the Scaled Agile Framework (SAFe) and understand its application to complex organizations.
+When you adopt the SAFe framework, there is every chance you will encounter the Agile Release Trains (ARTs) principle.
+The key to implementing SAFe Agile to scale is understanding the importance of ART, its structure, and how it is deployed.
+This is also vital to successfully executing complex projects and finishing them on time and within the allocated budget, which is crucial to delivering the maximum business value.
+ART is like any other train that carries its passengers to a fixed destination and strives to reach there by a predetermined time.
+Like a train, ART is also a method or system of delivering value to the end customer.

 ART is nothing but a self-organizing team of Agile teams.
-It takes passengers in the form of members from different departments of the organization like development, Enterprise architecture, DevOps, security, etc. Coming together, they plan, commit, and execute as a team.
-And they are supposed to do this within a specified time box or Program Increment (PI).
-The strength of the ART team varies from 50 to 125 who strive to work coherently toward the business goals that would help the organization to respond quickly and positively to the changes occurring in the market and deliver value faster.
-By the time an organization decides to launch its first ART, it would have identified its value streams and created a plan for implementation.
+It takes passengers in the form of members from different organization departments, such as development, enterprise architecture, DevOps, security, etc. Coming together, they plan, commit, and execute as a team.
+They are supposed to do this within a specified time box or in the program increment (PI).
+The strength of the ART team varies from 50 to 125, and they strive to work coherently toward the business goals that would help the organization to respond quickly and positively to the changes occurring in the market and deliver value faster.
+When an organization decides to launch its first ART, it would have identified its value streams and created an implementation plan.
 It would also have more or less defined its first ART.
 It is a crucial time as the plan is now coming to implementation.
-If seen from the viewpoint of change management, the first ART is very crucial and has wide-ranging consequences.
-This is so because the first ART is the first actual change in the manner in which the organization works and will produce some short-term wins to start with which will help the organization in building momentum.
+If seen from the viewpoint of change management, the first ART is very vital and has wide-ranging consequences.
+This is so because the first ART is the first actual change in the manner in which the organization works and will produce some short-term wins to start with, which will help the organization in building momentum.

-So, when the time to launch the first ART arrives, enterprises need to check the readiness for the successful launch of ART.
-And there are ten steps to see if the organization is prepared to launch the ART.
-We will discuss these steps here in this article.
+So, when the time to launch the first ART arrives, enterprises need to check their readiness for a successful launch.
+There are ten steps to see if the organization is prepared to launch the ART.
+We will discuss these steps in this article.
 But before we start with these steps, you need to understand the principles that govern the Agile Release Trains.

 Principles governing ART